This is the multi-page printable view of this section. Click here to print.

 Governing bodyLinux FoundationOWASP

-Standard certificationISO/IEC 5962De facto standard
+Standard certificationISO/IEC 5962ECMA-424

 Primary purposeLicense complianceSecurity vulnerability management

-Structural complexityHigh (detailed)Low (concise)
+Structural complexityHigh (detailed)Low (compact)

 File-level trackingSupportedLimited